Soft lighting and low maintenance houseplants bring organic contrast to this living room by Decorilla

 Bedroom design by Decorilla interior designer, Christine M.

-TIP: While the heartleaf may try to climb its way into the center stage, be sure to keep the plant and its vines away from children and animals as its leaves contain calcium oxalate which can cause inflammation and itching if it comes in contact with the skin or eyes.
+Pro Tip: Keep the plant and its vines away from children and animals, as its leaves contain calcium oxalate.
+That can cause inflammation and itching if it comes in contact with the skin or eyes.

 7. Snake plant

 The snake plant (Sansevieria), also known as mother-in-law’s tongue or ribbon plant, is a succulent green plant with thick, waxy leaves.
-It loves being pot bound and can be neglected for weeks at a time, making it one of the best options for forgetful first time home gardeners.
-We’re not the only ones that love the snake plant, it also made both HGTV and Today’s top low maintenance houseplant list.
+It loves being pot-bound and can be neglected for weeks at a time, making it one of the best options for forgetful first-time home gardeners.

-The Snake plant’s green leaves maintain a fresh look even after days without watering, and have a unique architectural shape that serves as an organic sculpture of sorts, which looks great on a mantelpiece or fireplace.
+The green leaves maintain a fresh look even after days without watering.
+Also, their unique architectural shape serves as an organic sculpture of sorts, which looks great on a mantelpiece or fireplace.

 This plant can survive low light levels, infrequent waters and has few problems with insect infestations.
-NASA research has even shown that snake plants are able to help keep the air inside your home clean, and remove harmful toxins such as formaldehyde and benzene.
+NASA research has even shown that snake plants are able to remove harmful toxins such as formaldehyde and benzene.

-TIP: Put them in indirect sunlight and don’t water them too much, especially during the winter.
-In fact, it’s better to let these plants dry out some between waterings.
+Pro Tip: Put them in indirect sunlight, and don’t water them too much, especially during the winter.
+In fact, it’s better to let snake plants dry out some between waterings.

 1 Comment